Drink Driving Statistics Around the World

 While the USA's percentage of fatalities caused by drinking lies at a sizeable 31%, two countries consistently report under ten per cent: Germany and Russia.
 Both countries report that only 9% of deaths on the road are caused by alcohol consumption.

-To tackle this offence, some countries have a policy of zero tolerance for alcohol in the driver’s system.
-These include Pakistan, Cuba, Indonesia, Romania, Jordan, and Nigeria.
+Some countries have a policy of zero tolerance for alcohol in the driver's system, which is another approach to prevent drink drive-related deaths and injuries.
+These include Pakistan, Cuba, Indonesia, Romania, Jordan and Nigeria.
 This stringent rule allows for no ambiguity - if you have consumed alcohol, you are not allowed to get behind the wheel.
 The results have been successful, with Romania only recording 1,164 intoxicated car drivers being involved in road traffic accidents in 2020.

 How does the UK compare?

-Though police in the UK do not systematically test road users killed in a road accident for alcohol, the UK has continuously reported encouraging figures.
+Though police in the UK do not systematically test road users killed in a road accident for alcohol, the UK has generally reported encouraging figures.
+However, the most recent UK drink driving statistics have been influenced by the COVID-19 pandemic, and indicate that there are still steps to be taken to prevent drink driving and drink drive collisions.

-In the same year, an estimated 7,800 people were either killed or injured in an accident involving at least one driver over the legal alcohol limit.
-While this is a 10% fall from 2018, which reported 8,680 fatalities and injuries, there is still more that can be done to reduce the number of road traffic accidents further.
+In 2020, an estimated 7,800 people were either killed or injured in an accident involving at least one driver over the legal alcohol limit.
+This is a 10% fall from 2018 figures, which showed that 8,680 fatalities and injuries on the road involved alcohol.
+Again, while this seems to be an encouraging statistic, the government has emphasised that the COVID-19 pandemic played a significant role in reducing the number of reported drink drive collisions in 2020 and 2021.

 What can we learn?